Pushing your app with Cloud Foundry CLI (cf push)

 Your app is cloud-ready.
-Cloud Foundry behaviors related to file storage, HTTP sessions, and port usage may require modifications to your app.
+Cloud Foundry behaviors related to file storage, HTTP sessions, and port usage might require modifications to your app.
 To prepare an app to be pushed to Cloud Foundry, see:

 - Considerations for Designing and Running an App in the Cloud

 - Any Buildpacks guides specific to your app language or framework, such as Getting Started Deploying Ruby on Rails Apps

 Your Cloud Foundry deployment supports the type of app you are going to push, or you have the URL of an externally-available buildpack that can stage the app.

 All required app resources are uploaded.
 For example, you might need to include a database driver.

 You have your target and credentials: